 Presumably, my kin in the Mabee, Burwell, Anger and Lymburner families had found that in the beginning.
 But when total independence was being discussed and fought for, they preferred political ties with Britain to living in the proposed republic.
 “Better to live under one tyrant a thousand miles away, than a thousand tyrants one mile away” was how UEL Daniel Bliss put it.
 And, to the north, there was a country/colony that agreed with that philosophy.
 So they picked up stakes again and moved to British North America.

 Double rebels, and divided families.
 Family members maybe never saw each other again.
-Those who left had to abandon the land and homes they’d built up and homestead all over again in new country.
+Those who left had to abandon the land and homes they’d built up.
+They had to homestead all over again in new country.
 New generations became American or Canadian, maybe not really thinking much about their connections to the other country and their family there.